 If you don’t feel like you want to jump on the next plane by the time you’re finished reading this, then I will have failed miserably.
 On the other hand, if you have visited Italy in the past, I’m guessing that you may be checking flights to Rome or Naples midway through this post because you do know what you’re missing.

 Since most of you reading this probably do not understand Italian, let me explain the title: an agriturismo combines tourism and farms; guests stay and eat at a farm, or farm-like property.
 Usually, the food is all local and “farm to table” and the standards of quality are very high.
 Casa Lawrence is the name of the particular agriturismo I visited.
 La Caciosteria is translated to a “cheese tavern”, or a place where cheese is made.
 The famous English author and poet, D. H. Lawrence once lived here, so it was named after him, which explains the British name.

 Benvenuti a (Welcome to) La Caciosteria!

 A few years ago, my parents ate at Casa Lawrence, and I am being honest when I say that they still talk about that meal.
 You don’t know my parents, but it is extremely rare that they go on and on about good food at a restaurant, so I put Casa Lawrence on my list of places to visit when I returned to Italy.

-Luckily, Loreto invited us to La Caciosteria during the week, as we weren’t able to go on Sunday when the restaurant was open (October is off-season, so opening hours are not the same as during the summer).
+Luckily, Loreto, the owner, invited us to La Caciosteria during the week, as we weren’t able to go on Sunday when the restaurant was open (October is off-season, so opening hours are not the same as during the summer).
 Not only did he serve us incredibly delicious bread, antipasti and wine under a fig tree, but he then asked if I’d like to help him make a cacio e pepe pasta (pasta with a creamy cheese and pepper sauce)!
 Can you just imagine my excitement?